rishavd05/product-mgmt/readme.md

-This is Simple Project Mgmt Peoject using the concept of Axios , Interceptor, Context Api , Use Effect etc.
+This is Simple Product Mgmt Peoject using the concept of Axios , Interceptor, Context Api , Use Effect etc.